-Despite what their slick television commercials may have you believe, insurance companies are mostly concerned with protecting their bottom line.
+Despite what their seemingly compassionate television commercials may have you believe, insurance companies are mostly concerned with protecting their bottom line.
 Like any other major corporation, insurance companies care about profits above all.
 This sometimes means they will take advantage of laws and rules meant to level the playing field between them and consumers.

-One such rule insurance companies take advantage of is Rule of Evidence 411, otherwise known as the “Liability Insurance” rule.
+One rule insurance companies take advantage of is Rule of Evidence 411, otherwise known as the “Liability Insurance” rule.
 Enacted in 1975, Rule 411 reads as follows:

 Evidence that a person was or was not insured against liability is not admissible to prove whether the person acted negligently or otherwise wrongfully.